-A Visiting Mom for almost ten years, Audrey Schuster describes her experience with the program as “amazing and powerful.
-Visiting Moms gives my life balance and I am grateful to be a part of it.
+A Lauren & Mark Rubin Visiting Moms® volunteer for almost ten years, Audrey Schuster describes her experience with the program as “amazing and powerful.
+Rubin Visiting Moms gives my life balance and I am grateful to be a part of it.
 I’m not sure who gets more - me, or the new mom.”
-Trained by JF&CS staff, Visiting Moms provide support during the challenging months after the birth of a child.
+Trained by JF&CS staff, Rubin Visiting Moms provide support during the challenging months after the birth of a child.
 Founded 25 years ago, the program has served nearly 2,800 culturally and economically diverse families in 66 communities.

 Audrey came to JF&CS in 2004, when the eldest of her three children went off to college.
 A self-described “homemaker extraordinaire,” she realized that one-third of her professional life as a mom had downsized.
 She wanted to find the right opportunity to fill the void of her dwindling business as a mom.
 “I wanted to be a part of something, to be relevant, to be purposeful.
 I believe there is nothing more important or noble than the business of motherhood.”
-So Audrey contacted JF&CS after a friend had mentioned the Visiting Moms program to her and soon, she became a Visiting Mom.
+So Audrey contacted JF&CS after a friend had mentioned the Lauren & Mark Rubin Visiting Moms® program to her and soon, she became a Rubin Visiting Mom.

 “I tell moms that maybe they won’t get things done and it won’t be the end of the world.
 It won’t always be like this.
 I tell them not to compare themselves to other moms because every situation is unique.
 I tell them to allow the baby to be their Zen.”

-Audrey’s passion for the Visiting Moms program recently reached a new plateau when she chaired the JF&CS Women’s Breakfast in June.
-“I wanted to honor the other Visiting Moms for their hard work and dedication.
+Audrey’s passion for the Lauren & Mark Rubin Visiting Moms® program recently reached a new plateau when she chaired the JF&CS Women’s Breakfast in June.
+“I wanted to honor the other Rubin Visiting Moms for their hard work and dedication.
 I also wanted to raise awareness of this outstanding program and get people in the community to share in supporting this amazing cause,” she acknowledges.
 Audrey set the tone by making a very generous leadership gift to the program in the hope that others would follow her example.

 Her hard work certainly paid off: the 2014 Women’s Breakfast brought in double the amount ever raised at previous breakfasts as well as double the number of attendees.
 “We are grateful to Audrey for her outstanding leadership in chairing this event and surpassing all expectations.
 She has inspired both friends and strangers to give.
 She brought incredible passion, vigor, and élan to this project.
 Audrey takes my breath away,” emphasized Rimma Zelfand, CEO of JF&CS.